tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/实时语音功能接口_intl_en.md

 ### Cross-room mic connection

 Call this API to connect the microphones across rooms after the room entry.
-After the call, the local user can communicate with the target OpenID user in the target room.
+After the calling, the local user can communicate with the target OpenID user in the target room.

 #### Example
-User a is in room A, user b is in room B, and user a can talk with b through the cross-room API.
-When user c in room A speaks, users b and d in room B cannot hear.
-User c in room A can hear only the voice in room A and the voice of user b in room B but not other users in room B.
+Assume that User A in Room 1 is talking with User B is in Room 2 using this API.
+When User C in Room 1 speaks, User B and User D in Room 2 cannot hear.
+User C in Room 1 can hear only the voice in Room 1 and the voice of User B in Room 2 but not other users in Room 2.

 #### API prototype